Yajus114/DASH-Micropython_Implementation/README.md

 # DASH-Micropython_Implementation
-Device Automation System for Homes (DASH) code using Micropython libraries Steps for setting up Micropython in your ESP32 device:
+Device Automation System for Homes (DASH) code using Micropython libraries.

+Steps for setting up Micropython in your ESP32 device:
 1. Connect your esp32 with your computer using a USB cable
 2. Install Thonny Python IDE